Eudjinn/RepData_PeerAssessment2/PA2_storms.md

 ## 567251 Severe Flooding occurred as the Napa River exceeded flood stage at both St.Helena and in the City of Napa.
 The Napa Creek in downtown Napa also flooded, damaging the entire business district.
 City and Parks Department in Napa was hit with $6 million in damage alone.
 The City of Napa had 600 homes with moderate damage, 150 damaged businesses with costs of at least $70 million.
 More than 5 inches of rain fell on Napa in less than 24 hours.
 The flooding continued into the first few days of January 2006.
 ```

-Remove the duplicate with mistake:
+Remove the duplicate which contains the mistake:

 ```r
 selected <- selected[!selected$REFNUM == 605943, ]
 ```

 It is necessary to calculate damage value using the same base.
 In order to do this we need to multiply PROPDMG and CROPDMG based on PROPDMGEXP and CROPDMGEXP modifiers.
-Look at damage values modifiers:
+Take a look at damage values modifiers:

 ```r
 table(selected$PROPDMGEXP)